sergey-shablenko/blastore/readme.md

 **Blastore** supports basic pub/sub.
 There are two ways of emitting events.

-First one is where you emit using a key template, this way should be preferred as this method does not require key look up, is faster and more efficient
+First is when you emit using a key template, this way should be preferred as this method does not require key look up, is faster and more efficient

 ```ts